YilunAllenChen/BrushBot/README.md

 ```

 ## TCP-IP

+to start the TCP server:

+    python Controller.py

+Currently all the Controller does is logging the information being sent to the Controller.
+You might need to change the server address in the file.

 Note: In order for the Controller to work, the server side computer needs to allow TCP/IP inbound/outbound connections on port 23.